appijumbo/wikipediaViewer/README.md

 <a href="https://appijumbo.github.io/wikipediaViewer/"><img src="./githubInfo/wikiview_1.png" width="600"></a>

-a list of 10 pages is then produced
+a list of 10 clickable links is then produced

 <a href="https://appijumbo.github.io/wikipediaViewer/"><img src="./githubInfo/wikiview_2.png" width="600"></a>